 Zebpay was one of India’s largest cryptocurrency exchanges.
 However, its exchange activities in India were shut down at the end of September due to the cryptocurrency banking ban imposed by the Reserve Bank of India (RBI).
 The ban went into effect in July and a number of petitions have been filed against it.
 The country’s supreme court has been trying to hear them but the case keeps being postponed.

 Awlencan Innovations Pte.
 Ltd. is a Singapore-based blockchain technology company established in May, soon after the RBI issued its circular in April which banned financial institutions under its control from providing services to crypto businesses.

 In addition, Awlencan Innovations India Ltd. was registered on Sept.
 28, the day Zebpay suspended its exchange activities.
 According to reports, there are 3 directors listed for this company.
 One is Kailash Atmaram Singhal who is also listed as a director of Zeb It Service Ltd., which operated the Zebpay exchange in India.

-What do you think of Etoro launching in the US?
+What do you think of Zebpay setting up operations overseas after shutting down exchange activities in India?
 Let us know in the comments section below.

 Need to calculate your bitcoin holdings?
 Check our tools section.